Respect for Human Rights

 Toyota respects the basic human rights of all individuals, including our employees and those in our supply chain.
 Toyota is a company that practices the philosophy of "Respect for People."
 We share a common belief that every Toyota employee has the infinite capability to better themselves, the company, and society.
 The integration of such achievements by our employees will bring company growth.
 This growth allows our company to provide decent employment, which in turn, allows our members to build trust in the company and provide further productivity improvements.

-In recent years, there has been growing concern that minerals being mined in the Democratic Republic of the Congo (DRC) and neighboring countries have become a major source of funding for armed groups.
+In recent years, there has been concern that the minerals being mined in the Democratic Republic of the Congo (DRC) and neighboring countries have become a major source of funding for armed groups.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act requires companies to investigate and disclose the use of conflict minerals (gold, tin, tantalum, and tungsten) in their products.
+Toyota has disclosed the results of its investigation.